 The skis are a no-brainer.
 Besides, just let me pull those skis out of my closet 🙄

 But what many people may not consider is having a good set of ski clothing, and nope, the cheap windbreaker is not going to cut it.
-This is when performance clothing truly matters, not because it looks cool walking downtown Portland.
+This is when performance clothing like an electric blue valdez snow jacket truly matters, not because it looks cool walking downtown Portland.

 Most casual skiers travel at speeds between 10 and 20 mph, but elite and Olympic level skiiers can hit 150 mph.
 But 20 mph is still pretty damn fast, especially when it means wiping out down the hilll.